Sheku Bayoh inquiry: Investigator probing death had no unconscious bias training

 “But it is by the nature of it, it is unconscious and potentially, you’re not aware personally that it’s there.
 You have to think these things through all the time and balance everything up and the decisions that you intend to make.”

-The KC then asked Mr Harrower if he felt he had been “put into the best position to guard against unconscious bias”, despite not having had training on the matter at the time.
+The lawyer then asked Mr Harrower if he felt he had been “put into the best position to guard against unconscious bias”, despite not having had training on the matter at the time.

 He said: “I think you can – let’s face it – you can always be better equipped with additional training in certain areas.